MillerPr/ochre_web_template/scripts/README.md

   downloadCSV(csv.join("\n"), filename);
 }
 ```
-The script ends by calling a second script that downloads the CSV file.
-This script comes from various online samples, will slight updates to accomodate CSV format.
+The function ends by calling a second function that downloads the CSV file.
+This function comes from various online samples, will slight updates to accomodate CSV format.
 ```JavaScript
 function downloadCSV(csv, filename) {
   var csvFile;